nexeons/maxf-blog/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Hydrological and hydraulic modeling
-- Flood analysis
+- Flood analysis, stormwater management and erosion control
-- Water supply and renewable energy in a developing context
+- Water supply and renewable energy in a developing country context
 - GIS and mapping
-- Data science
+- Capacity building

 # Education to show in About widget
 education: